Tran-Research-Group/tran-research-group.github.io/_pages/home.md

 #   caption: "Photo credit: [**Unsplash**](https://unsplash.com)"
 excerpt: "Advancing autonomy through interdisciplinary research."
 intro:
   - excerpt: "Welcome!
-Our goal is to advance research on autonomous and intelligent systems with a focus on autonomous agents that interact with each other and humans.
-We primarily work at the intersection of artificial intelligence, machine learning, multi-agent systems, and controls, though we draw inspiration from other fields, like neuroscience, as well."
+Our goal is to advance research on autonomous and intelligent systems with a focus on autonomous robots that interact with each other and humans.
+We primarily work at the intersection of robotics, artificial intelligence, and multi-agent systems, though we draw inspiration from other fields, like neuroscience, as well."
   - excerpt: "Check out our [research](/research/) to learn more!"
 ---